 Supporting Haitian medical professionals to be the most effective providers possible

-In response, EqualHealth is developing a set of computer-based, interactive modules that teach best possible practices for a range of common conditions suggested to us by Haitian providers, in both inpatient and outpatient settings.
-Our focus is to develop materials that are evidence-based, appropriate for the resources available to our Haitian colleagues, pertinent to the diseases and presentations they deal with, and in the appropriate language (in this case, French).
+In response, EqualHealth is developing a set of computer-based, interactive modules that teach best practices for a range of common conditions as suggested by Haitian providers in both inpatient and outpatient settings.
+These materials are evidence-based, appropriate for the resources available in most Haitian care delivery settings and relevant to diseases and presentations seen in Haiti.
+These materials will be developed in French.

 Current modules on Harvard Medical School’s CME site

 Limited Resource Setting Management of Outpatient Diabetes